GSA/ficam-playbooks/_fpki/4_fpki_common.md

 ## Need Help?

-View the [Frequently Asked Questions]({{site.baseurl}}/fpki/common/faq/) page for more information, or email us at fpkirootupdate at gsa dot gov.
+View the [Frequently Asked Questions]({{site.baseurl}}/fpki/common/faq/) page for more information, or email us at fpkirootupdate at gsa.gov.